pactus-project/pactus.org/website/_i18n/ar/user-guides/run-pactus-gui/index.md

 ![Node information]({{ site.url }}/user-guides/run-pactus-gui/node_information.png)

+Validator address: This is the address of your validator.

+Reward address: This is the address that holds your reward from validating transactions as a validator.

 Upon closing the wizard dialog, your Pactus node will start running.
 You are now ready to use Pactus in GUI mode.

 ## Running the Pactus Node